 If you think you are unlikely to meet a coursework deadline due to medical issues or personal circumstances, please apply for an extension as early as possible.

-Submission of the MRes Project
+Submission of the MSc Project

-The MRes project thesis (two copies, soft bound) should be submitted to the Administration Office.
-The submission date will be in the middle of August.
-Late submission may mean that the thesis will not be examined in time for November graduation.
+The MSc project thesis should be submitted to the Departmental Office and electronically via MyPlace.
+The submission date will be in early August.